 The Group used the weighted average cost of capital as the discount rate, which reflected management's estimate of the risk.
 This is the benchmark used by management to assess operating performance and to evaluate future investment proposals.
-The discount rates applied to after-tax cash flow projections ranges from 15.6% to 17.6% in 2019 and 2018.
-The recoverable amount of each CGU, calculated using value in use, exceeded the carrying amount of the CGU as at December 31, 2019 and 2018.
+The discount rates applied to after-tax cash flow projections ranges from 15.6% to 17.6% in 2020 and 2019.
+The recoverable amount of each CGU, calculated using value in use, exceeded the carrying amount of the CGU as at December 31, 2020 and 2019.

-Management believes that any reasonably possible change in the key assumptions on which the Group's recoverable amount is based would not cause the Group's carrying amount to exceed its recoverable amount.
+Management believes that any reasonably possible change in the key assumptions on which the Group's recoverable amount is based would not result to the Group's carrying amount to exceed its recoverable amount.